 Arrhythmias

-The Arrhythmia Unit of the Cardiology Department at Hospital Universitario Virgen de la Victoria began its activity in 1993.
-It is currently the only one in Málaga, serving as a reference unit for the entire province.
-The Unit also treats patients from other Andalusian provinces.
-It specializes in patients with heart rhythm disorders and is divided into two specific areas:
+The Arrhythmia Unit of the Heart Centre at Hospital Universitario Virgen de la Victoria began its activity in 1993.
+It is currently the only one of its kind in Málaga and is a reference for the entire province.
+Our Unit also receives and treats patients from other Andalusian provinces.
+It specializes in patients with heart rhythm disorders and is divided into two distinct areas:

 NON-INVASIVE AREA

-The Arrhythmia Unit clinic is dedicated to treating patients referred by other cardiologists and focuses on the diagnosis and treatment of the different clinical conditions that cause rhythm disorders, as well as selecting the most appropriate treatment.
+The Arrhythmia Unit clinic provides treatment for patients referred by other cardiologists and focuses on the diagnosis and treatment of the different clinical conditions that cause rhythm disorders, as well as selecting the most appropriate treatment.

-Follow-up clinic for pacemakers and defibrillators: for the follow-up of patients with a pacemaker, a defibrillator, or a cardiac resynchronization device, both in person and via telemedicine consultations.
+The follow-up clinic for pacemaker and defibrillator patients provides care and monitors the progress of patients with a pacemaker, defibrillator, or other cardiac resynchronization device, both in-person and via telemedicine consultations.

 Tilt-table test: for the differential diagnosis of syncope of unknown origin.
 This is an outpatient test that involves monitoring blood pressure and heart rhythm for a period of time (approx. 30 minutes) while the patient is on a tilt table inclined at 60°.